mguerrero1995/Encryptable/README.md

 ## How to Use

-1. **Download and Install:** Clone the repository or download the source code and set up the necessary Python environment.
+1. **Download:** Download the `Encryptable_Download.zip` folder.
-2. **Open the Application:** Run the `encryptable.py` script to open the application.
+2. **Extract Files:** Extract the files to the location that you would like to run the program from (ex: C:\Users\UserName\Desktop).
+3. **Open the Application:**  Run `Encryptable.exe`.
+To ensure proper functioning of the program, please keep/run the executable in the same folder as the files that it was downloaded with.
-3. **Adding Files:**
+4. **Adding Files:**
     - **Browse:** Use the 'Browse' button to select files from your file system.
     - **Drag and Drop:** Simply drag and drop the files into the designated area in the application.
-4. **Encryption/Decryption:**
+5. **Encryption/Decryption:**
     - **Encrypt:** After adding the files, click on the 'Encrypt' button, enter a secure password, and the files will be encrypted.
     - **Decrypt:** To decrypt, add the encrypted files, click on the "Decrypt" button, and enter the correct password.
         - **Note**: When decrypting multiple files in a batch, ensure all files were encrypted with the same password.

-5. **View Encrypted Files:** Encrypted files will have a custom extension.
+6. **View Encrypted Files:** Encrypted files will have a custom extension.
 You can find them at the same location as the original files.

 ---